junxit/us-congress-bills-116/metadata.md

 - 2019-10-15 — Placed on the Union Calendar, Calendar No. 187.
 - 2019-10-15 — Reported by the Committee on Small Business.
 H. Rept.
 116-235.
 - 2019-10-15 — Reported by the Committee on Small Business.
 H. Rept.
 116-235.
+- 2019-11-13 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2019-11-13 — Considered as unfinished business. (consideration: CR H8812-8813)
+- 2019-11-13 — Considered under suspension of the rules. (consideration: CR H8802-8803)
+- 2019-11-13 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+499.
+- 2019-11-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-11-13 — Mr. Schneider moved to suspend the rules and pass the bill.
+- 2019-11-13 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 423 - 0 (Roll no. 613). (text: CR H8802)
+- 2019-11-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 423 - 0 (Roll no. 613).(text: CR H8802)